pireddag/formatRef/README.md

 * Put the style file in the directory `~/.TeXmacs/packages` or in a subdirectory of it (for example `~/.TeXmacs/packages/formatRef`)
 * Put the scheme files in the directory `~/.TeXmacs/progs/formatRef`.
     * It has to be in this subdirectory as the style file is looking for the Scheme files there through the command `<use-module|(formatRef interfaceToTeXmacs)>`

+After this, the package will be availabe in TeXmacs under the menu `Document->S tyle-> Add package`.
+It will be possible to add format definitions using the macro `addToFormatRef` and use them with the macro `formatRef`.